-This guide will explore the legacy of the IBM mechanical keyboard, uncover the magic behind its legendary feel, and help you decide if this piece of computing history deserves a place on your desk today.
+This guide explores the legacy of the IBM mechanical keyboard, uncovers the magic behind its legendary feel, and helps you decide if this piece of computing history deserves a place on your desk today.

 What Exactly is an IBM Mechanical Keyboard?